3-Cone Shuttle Drill Test (L-Drill)

 scoring: The time to complete the test in seconds is recorded.
 The score is the best time out of two trials.

-results: US Decathlete Bryan Clay reached 7.85 seconds in this test during a SPARQ testing exercise (published in SPARQ Magazine, Summer 2008).
+results: US Decathlete Bryan Clay scored 7.85 seconds in this test during a SPARQ testing exercise (published in SPARQ Magazine, Summer 2008).
 See also some results from the NFL Combine.

-target population: This test is part of the NFL testing combine, though it would be suitable for athletes involved in many team sports where agility is important such basketball, hockey, rugby, soccer.
+target population: This test is part of the NFL testing combine, though it would be suitable for athletes involved in many team sports where agility is important such as basketball, hockey, rugby, and soccer.